No price like home: Big spenders reappear in China

 “I definitely bought more luxury items at home than in the past since last year - a lot more - because it’s convenient to buy things here,” she said, standing with a friend as she compared a $5,700 purse she had bought with one in the shop window.

-Mainland China has been seeing positive sales for a while, Johann Rupert, chairman of Compagnie Financiere Richemont (CFR.S), told investors last month.
+Mainland China has been seeing positive sales for a while, Johann Rupert, chairman of Compagnie Financiere Richemont, told investors last month.

 “It seems that the Chinese government’s intent to promote growth through consumption rather than just investment is bearing fruit,” Rupert said.